plblum/jivs/docs/Understanding_Builder.md

 # Understanding jivs-builder

 > This document is for developers who want to understand or extend the Builder and Model Rules classes.
 It is not a Builder API syntax guide; see the jivs README.md for syntax and usage examples.
-> If you want to consume the builder, start with [Configuring ValidationManager](Configuring.md).
+> If you want to consume the builder, start with [Configuring ValueHostsManager](Configuring.md).

-`@plblum/jivs-builder` is the package that creates the configuration objects used by `ValidationManager`.
+`@plblum/jivs-builder` is the package that creates the configuration objects used by `ValueHostsManager`.
 It should have already been installed, but if needed, get it from [https://www.npmjs.com/package/@plblum/jivs-builder](https://www.npmjs.com/package/@plblum/jivs-builder).

 You are likely here for one of these reasons: